How To Decorate An Outdoor Umbrella With Fringe (No Sewing Required)

 I have decided that I have a thing for fancy fringe umbrellas.

-I think it started with a Balinese umbrella I saw at Pier 1 a couple of years ago.
+I think it started with a Balinese umbrella I saw at Pier 1 a few years ago.

 As soon as I saw it, I just had to buy one.